-Infrastructure Requirement Potential mechanism to achieve infrastructure requirement Potential applicable sites for Planning obligations and/or other non-CIL mechanisms Transport Transport Interchange at Gosport Waterfront Planning obligation and/or planning condition depending on site specific arrangements Gosport Waterfront Contributions for off-site strategic transport projects not set out on the 'Regulation 123 List' (if the Highway Authority consider that particular measures are required to deal with site specific issues) Planning Obligations may be required in particular instances where there is a requirement for major improvements to mitigate the impact of the proposed development.
-Gosport Waterfront Royal Hospital Haslar (if net gain in trips) Blockhouse (if net gain in trips) Priddy's Hard Former Frater House site Essential on-site/local transport and access-related measures In most cases Section 278 will be the normal mechanism for localised access arrangements.
-Planning conditions are likely to most relevant for on-site measures.
-Gosport Waterfront Barclay House Royal Hospital Haslar Blockhouse Alver Valley Priddy's Hard Former Frater House site Grange Road, land south of Huhtamaki Stoner Close, Wheeler Close, Lapthorn Close Cherque Farm (Twyford Drive) Windfall sites where applicable.
+Infrastructure Requirement Potential mechanism to achieve infrastructure requirement Potential applicable sites for Planning obligations and/or other non-CIL mechanisms Transport Transport Interchange at Gosport Waterfront Planning obligation and/or planning condition depending on site specific arrangements.
+Gosport Waterfront Contributions for off-site strategic transport projects not set out on the 'Regulation 123 List' (if the Highway Authority consider that particular measures are required to deal with site specific issues) Planning obligations may be required in particular instances where there is a requirement for major improvements to mitigate the impact of the proposed development.
+Gosport Waterfront Blockhouse (if net gain in trips) Priddy's Hard Brockhurst Gate Essential on-site/local transport and access-related measures In most cases Section 278 will be the normal mechanism for localised access arrangements.
+Planning conditions are likely to be most relevant for on-site measures.
+Gosport Waterfront Barclay House Blockhouse Alver Valley Priddy's Hard Brockhurst Gate Grange Road, land south of Huhtamaki Stoner Close, Wheeler Close, Lapthorn Close Cherque Farm (Twyford Drive) Windfall sites where applicable.